run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

         runai get dist

-&nbsp;You will see two worker processes (pods) their status and on which node they run:
+You will see two worker processes (pods) their status and on which node they run:

 ![mceclip12.png](img/mceclip12.png)